At Dexibit, we take privacy seriously. This includes:

 - Providing additional resources such as whitepapers and advisory tips to to help our customers understand more about visitor privacy

-- Avoiding using personal data for analytics purposes where possible
+- Pursuing a strategy which avoids using personal data for analytics purposes where possible

 Engaging with a venue powered by Dexibit

-Dexibit provides big data analytics software to visitor attractions, which help them make data informed decisions to provide you with commercially sustainable cultural experiences.
-To do so, we integrate with or otherwise receive a variety of data from systems such as footfall counters, WiFi presence, ticketed admission, membership management, point of sale, email marketing, social media, website traffic, tourism, events, weather and more.
-We store a copy of this data in our system and process it to provide the venue with forecasts, dashboards and reports.
-The venue retains ownership over this data and may extract it from Dexibit.
+Dexibit provides big data analytics to visitor attractions, to help them make data informed decisions which power our cultural future.
+To do so, we integrate with systems or otherwise receive a variety of data such as footfall counters, WiFi presence, ticketed admission, membership management, point of sale, email marketing, social media, website traffic, tourism, events, weather and more.
+We store a copy of this data in our system and process it to predict and analyze visitor behaviour.
+The client venue retains ownership over this data and may extract it from Dexibit.

-If you physically visit one of these venues or otherwise engage with it via a digital channel (such as visiting a website, downloading an app or interacting over social media), data about your visit may be shared with us.
-Where the source systems of this data hold personally identifiable information such as your name or email address (for example, if you submitted this information to book a ticket, subscribe to a newsletter or join a membership program), we redact this data so that personally identifiable information is not stored on our systems, to respect your privacy.
+If you physically visit one of these client venues or otherwise engage with it via a digital channel (such as visiting a website, downloading an app or interacting over social media), data about your visit may be shared with us.
+Where the source systems of this data hold personally identifiable information such as your name or email address (for example, if you submitted this information to join a membership program), we redact this data so that personally identifiable information is not stored on our systems, to respect your privacy.
 Other data we consider to be delicate but not identifiable is often hashed, to further protect your privacy.
-Where we integrate with location positioning technologies (such as WiFi) we treat this data only as aggregate traffic, do not identify this data to an individual’s behavior and do not allow reverse look up.
+Where we integrate with location positioning technologies (such as WiFi) we treat this data only as aggregate traffic, pursue suitable safeguards via our security standards, do not identify this data to an individual’s behavior and do not allow reverse look up.

 We recommend to these venues that they:

 - Comply with all privacy regulations applicable to their organization and consider a higher ethical standard

 - Indicate to you if the WiFi network is used for analytics purposes (including signage in the venue and notes in the WiFi access policy)